Thoud/web-random-color-generator/README.md

-# react-random-color-generator
+# react-meme-generator
- Random-Color-Generator built with React
+ A WebApp to generate Memes built with React